 - 1. The following areas, and as shown on the Policies Map, are designated as Local Green Spaces:

 - 1. Ashridge Drive Green

 - 2. Broad Acre

 - 3. Forefield

 - 4. Juniper Avenue green space

 - 5. South Close Green

 - 6. Sunnydell Green

-- 7. Mayflower Road / Orchard Drive playground and recreation ground

 - 2. Development proposals within the designated local green spaces will only be supported in very special circumstances or where they are in accordance with development considered appropriate within the Green Belt.

-(Conformity Reference: SSNP Objectives: 6; SALP Saved Policies: 75; NPPF: 99, 100, 145)
+(Conformity Reference: SSNP Objectives: 6; SALP Saved Policies: 75; NPPF: 101-103, 147-151)